nosqlbench/nosqlbench-docs/site/content/docs/drivers/cql.md

     and should only be done to troubleshoot workloads.
 Do not use `showcql` for your tests.

 - **lbp** - configures the load balancing policies for the Java driver.
-With this parameter, you can configure nested load balancing policies in short-hand form.
+With this parameter, you can configure nested load balancing policies in shorthand form.

   The policies available are documented in detail under the help topic `cql-loadbalancing`.
 See that guide if you need more than the examples below.